 You should be completely honest.
 Sometimes people have aspects of their lives that they are ashamed of or embarrassed to tell us about.
 Usually these are of little or no suitability significance.

-Our vetting officers are qualified, trained and experienced professionals and are unlikely to be shocked or surprised by anything you say.
+Our Vetting Officers are qualified, trained, have security clearances and experienced professionals and are unlikely to be shocked or surprised by anything you say.
 Please ensure your responses are truthful and do not seek to withhold information.
 The consequences are likely to be more significant if it is identified that you have been untruthful or withheld information.

 More interesting reading: